 When it comes to easy dinners, this Meatball Sub recipe tops the charts.

-I put the meatballs in a crockpot or slow cooker with sauce and turn on low until I’m ready to assemble them.
-This adds extra flavor to the meatballs, and makes dinnertime a snap.
+- Put the meatballs in a crockpot or slow cooker with sauce and turn on low until ready to assemble them.
+This adds extra flavor to the meatballs.

 Ready to start?